arcticlimer/blog/notes/NixOS/gpu_passthrough.md

 - Inputs: I'm using both my keyboard and mouse as `evdev` inputs, so I can swap between the bare metal and the virtual machine.
 I'm also using KMonad's output device as my keyboard device.
+- Storage: I've installed Windows in a small QEMU virtual disk inside my SSD for faster initialization and added another QEMU virtual storage (which is inside my HD) for storing data.

 The experience has been much greater than dual boot, since I can just open Looking Glass and use Windows as if it were just another workspace in my window